ClickHouse/ClickHouse/docs/en/query_language/select.md

 ### LIMIT BY Clause

-The query with the `LIMIT n BY expressions` clause selects the first `n` rows for each distinct value of `expressions`.
+A query with the `LIMIT n BY expressions` clause selects the first `n` rows for each distinct value of `expressions`.
 The key for `LIMIT BY` can contain any number of [expressions](syntax.md#syntax-expressions).

 ClickHouse supports the following syntax:

 - `LIMIT [offset_value, ]n BY expressions`
 - `LIMIT n OFFSET offset_value BY expressions`

-During the query processing, ClickHouse selects data ordered by sorting key.
-Sorting key is set explicitly by [ORDER BY](#select-order-by) clause or implicitly as a property of table engine.
+During query processing, ClickHouse selects data ordered by sorting key.
+The sorting key is set explicitly using an [ORDER BY](#select-order-by) clause or implicitly as a property of the table engine.
 Then ClickHouse applies `LIMIT n BY expressions` and returns the first `n` rows for each distinct combination of `expressions`.
-If `OFFSET` is specified, then for each data block, belonging to a distinct combination of `expressions`, ClickHouse skips `offset_value` rows from the beginning of the block, and returns not more than `n` rows as a result.
-If `offset_value` is bigger than the number of rows in the data block, then ClickHouse returns no rows from the block.
+If `OFFSET` is specified, then for each data block that belongs to a distinct combination of `expressions`, ClickHouse skips `offset_value` number of rows from the beginning of the block and returns a maximum of `n` rows as a result.
+If `offset_value` is bigger than the number of rows in the data block, ClickHouse returns zero rows from the block.

-`LIMIT BY` is not related to `LIMIT`, they can both be used in the same query.
+`LIMIT BY` is not related to `LIMIT`.
+They can both be used in the same query.

 **Examples**